Medical Staffing Industry Market: An Overview

-Passed by President Obama in 2014, the Affordable Care Act drastically increased the percentage of the population with healthcare access.
+Passed by President Obama in 2014, the Affordable Care Act drastically increased the percentage of Americans with access to healthcare.
 Because more people had coverage, a higher percentage of the national population sought access to care in hospitals.
-Consequently, the on-hand nurses were unable to deal with the greater number of patients.
+Consequently, the on-hand nurses were unable to deal with the increase in patients.

-Industry experts estimate that by 2020, about 25 million Americans who previously had no coverage would have health insurance.
-Of that percentage, a strong amount will surely make efforts to receive treatment, especially those who suffered without treatment.
+Industry experts estimate that by 2020, approximately twenty-five million Americans previously without health insurance would have coverage.
+Of that twenty-five million, a large percentage will make efforts to receive treatment, especially those previously unable to seek treatment.

-To address these needs, hospitals will likely utilize medical staffing agencies.
+To address the growing need, hospitals will more likely utilize medical staffing agencies.
 In doing so, they will avoid penalties and provide quality care to patients.

-Baby boomers comprise a large percentage of the nursing workforce, but we’ll get to that later.
-As the second largest generation, the baby boomers are reaching an age where they need long-term healthcare.
-This major change has created a need for more nurses, a need that medical staffing agencies can facilitate.
+Baby Boomers comprise a large percentage of the nursing workforce.
+As the second largest generation, Baby Boomers are reaching an age where they need long-term healthcare, creating a need for more nurses, a need which can be facilitated by medical staffing agencies.

 3. Medical Professional Shortage

-But, the government is also driving this need.
-Increased regulations surrounding the healthcare process has forced hospitals to have more staff for better treatment.
-Studies have also shown that lower nurse-to-staff ratios have improved treatment results.
-So, medical staffing agencies must help them with the logistical challenge of hiring this staff.
+Increased governmental regulations surrounding the healthcare process have forced hospitals to hire more staff to ensure patients have access to better treatment.
+Studies have also shown that lower nurse-to-staff ratios have improved treatment results, therefore, medical staffing agencies help with the staffing needs.